 According to hair colorist Haley Banks, to get this maroon red hair, always start with your natural color.
 Ask your colorist for a very soft lavender, then add vivid colors later.

-Haley advises women considering a maroon color like this just remember it’s a change of color and lifestyle.
-“If you are a woman who likes to shampoo every day, this might not be the color for you,” she adds.
+Banks advises women considering a maroon color like this just remember it’s a change of color and lifestyle.
+“If you’re a woman who likes to shampoo every day, this might not be the color for you,” she adds.

 #23: Dark Ruby Red Hair Color